cquirrel/linkedin-ai-responder/README.md

 # LinkedIn AI Responder

-This project is a **LinkedIn AI Responder** built using **TypeScript**.
+This project is a **LinkedIn AI Responder** Chrome extension built using **TypeScript**.
 It automatically creates AI-generated responses, specifically designed to engage with recruiters.
 If a recruiter attempts to book a meeting or interview.

 ## Features